-The Perspectives e-magazine is the new communications portal for Project SEED, as well as for other CSR/HSR activities in which thyssenkrupp Elevator is and will be involved.
+The Perspectives e-magazine is the communications portal for Project SEED, as well as for other CSR/HSR activities in which thyssenkrupp Elevator is and will be involved.
 Project SEED is all about sharing and people-to-people assistance.
 So the main focus of Perspectives is on the human faces and stories that make up the project as well as reports on the ongoing process of implementation.

 That means stories from around the world, tales of people learning the skills to better thrive in the modern world, and inspiring accounts of ordinary people – thyssenkrupp Elevator employees – making a difference in the lives of others.
 Perspectives: putting things in perspective, taking a different perspective, and – most of all – changing perspectives to create new hope for the future.

 Indian boy; Image credits go to Patrick Wittmann

 Indian girl (slider); Image credits go to Dominic Sansoni

 African girl (slider); Image credits go to Joris Lugtigheid

 Bulgarian boys (slider); Image credits go to Katerina Ilievska

 thyssenkrupp Elevator employees help young people thriveTo the project